 Folk festivals are allowed to take place again from 19 March.

 In public transport, all persons will again be transported regardless of their vaccination status.
-However, it is still compulsory to wear an FFP2 mask.
+The obligation to wear a mask also does not apply.

 Wearing an FFP2 mask in retail is no longer mandatory.